eficode-academy/git-katas/commit-on-wrong-branch-2/README.md

 1. Run `. setup.sh`
 2. Move the faulty commit from the `master` branch to the `new-feature` branch.
+3. How would you also bring the bugfix to your feature branch?

 ## Useful Commands